Home > GPU > GPU Buyer's Guide

 Complimenting GPU

-When pairing a graphics card with the Ryzen 5 3600 or 3600x, it's vital to consider a GPU that complements rather than overshadows or underutilizes the capabilities of these CPUs.
-A GPU like the RTX 4070 might be a bit one-sided in terms of performance, but it is increasingly difficult to find older GPUs.
+When pairing a graphics card with the Ryzen 5 3600 or 3600X, it's vital to consider a GPU that complements rather than overshadows or underutilizes the capabilities of these CPUs.
+Although a top-end card might not make sense to pair with entry-level CPUs, it does offer top performance for higher resolutions and might just be worth the investment if you keep them for your upgrades.

 We recommend viewing a 3600 CPU as a starter build.
 The Socket AM4 platform is very versatile and makes for a great basis for slowly upgrading your machine as time and budget allow.
+Well, at least up to a Ryzen 5000 series processor, as beyond that, you have to go for an AM5 socket instead.

 Resolution and refresh rate

 Resolution and refresh rate aspirations also play a role in your decision-making.
 If you're aiming for 1080p gaming at high refresh rates or venturing into 1440p territory, it's essential to opt for a GPU that can comfortably manage these requirements without compromising on settings.
-Furthermore, the GPU's VRAM, which affects texture loading and multitasking potential, and compatibility with software or games you regularly use should also be at the forefront of your considerations when building a PC around these parts.
+Furthermore, the GPU's VRAM, which affects texture loading and multitasking potential, and compatibility with software or games you regularly use, should also be at the forefront of your considerations when building a PC around these parts.

 Smart Access Memory